-Vacations during the School Year - Parents are encouraged not to take their child out of school for vacations.
+- a) Vacations during the School Year Parents are encouraged not to take their child out of school for vacations.
+When a family vacation must be scheduled during the school year, it must be pre-approved using the required forms that are in the main office.
 It may be possible for the student to receive certain assignments that are to be completed during the trip.
-Requested absences will not be excused if they occur during mandated testing or if the requested absences exceed the state required 93% attendance rate.
+Requested absences will not be excused if they occur during mandated testing, THS end of course exams, or if the requested absences exceed the state required 93% attendance rate. - b) College Visits Juniors and seniors may take approved college visits during school hours using the required form in the main office.

 Unexcused Absences - Any student who is absent from school for all or any part of the day without a legitimate excuse shall be considered unexcused.
+No credit shall be given for any school work completed as a result of unexcused absence.